-AFIRM Mission
+Mission

-AFIRM is the Apparel and Footwear International RSL Management (AFIRM) Working Group, established in 2004.

-AFIRM's mission is "to reduce the use and impact of harmful substances in the apparel and footwear supply chain."
+AFIRM Group (Apparel and Footwear International RSL Management Working Group, established in 2004) is on a mission to reduce the use and impact of harmful substances in the apparel and footwear supply chains.

-AFIRM's purpose is to provide a forum to advance the global management of restricted substances in apparel and footwear, communicate information about chemical management to the supply chain, discuss concerns, and exchange ideas for improving chemical management.
+Our purpose is to provide a forum to advance the global management of restricted substances in apparel and footwear, communicate information about chemicals management to the supply chain, discuss concerns, and exchange ideas for improving chemicals management.

-AFIRM Vision
+Vision

-AFIRM continues to be a recognized global center of excellence, providing resources to enable continuous advancement of chemical management best practices.
+AFIRM is recognized as a global center of excellence, providing resources to enable continuous advancement of chemicals management best practices.